 ART READINGS 2024 INTERNATIONAL CONFERENCE: OLD ART MODULE – ART AND HISTORY

-Between 11 and 13 April 2024, the traditional international scientific conference Art Readings, Old Art Module, will be held in Sofia.
+Between 11 and 13 April 2024, the traditional international scientific conference Art Readings, Old Art Module, took place in Sofia.
 The purpose of the forum, organized by the Institute of Art Studies at the Bulgarian Academy of Sciences in Sofia, is to bring together scholars with interests and expertise in the field of art from Antiquity to the early modern period.
-More than 40 specialists from leading scientific and cultural institutions in Bulgaria, Greece, Serbia, North Macedonia, and Romania will participate, and the topic of the module, defined this year as Art and History, provides unlimited space for discussions and exchange of knowledge and ideas related to the methodology, approaches, and problems in the study of various art manifestations in an extremely wide time range.
-The working languages of the conference are Bulgarian and English.
+More than 40 specialists from leading scientific and cultural institutions in Bulgaria, Greece, Serbia, North Macedonia, and Romania participated, and the topic of the module, defined this year as Art and History, provided unlimited space for discussions and exchange of knowledge and ideas related to the methodology, approaches, and problems in the study of various art manifestations in an extremely wide time range.
+The working languages of the conference were Bulgarian and English.
 The papers of the conference will be published by the end of this year in a collective volume.

-Many RICONTRANS team members participate with an entire panel and talks.
+Many RICONTRANS team members participated with an entire panel and talks.

 Program of Old Art Module